Amherst-Statistics/DataScienceSoiree2017-02/README.md

 hosted by [Andrew McCallum](https://people.cs.umass.edu/~mccallum) (UMass/Amherst) and [Nicholas Horton](https://www.amherst.edu/people/facstaff/nhorton) (Amherst College)

 There has been dramatic growth in the number and variety of data science programs in recent years.
 Many questions remain about how to prepare the next generation of students to "think with data".
-At this faculty gathering hosted by Amherst College we plan a lively discussion of these issues.
-We hope that you and your colleagues can join us (RSVP's solicited below).
+At this faculty gathering hosted by Amherst College we had a lively discussion of these issues and were glad that so many were able to join us.

-On the agenda for February's meeting:
+Agenda for February's meeting:

 - Brief presentations about existing undergraduate data science education courses and plans, with a focus on entry level courses (including "data science for all" initiatives)
 - Updates from the National Academies "Envisioning Undergraduate Data Science" study (http://sites.nationalacademies.org/CSTB/CurrentProjects/CSTB_175246) and "Data Science Post-Secondary Education" Roundtable (http://sites.nationalacademies.org/DEPS/BMSA/DEPS_175092)